 In this article, we will further discuss how this storage system can support the runtime of the self-programming system, specifically, how the self-programming system can run based on the storage system and how to learn new knowledge.
-Through an analysis of the runtime and learning mechanisms of the self-programming system, we will show how the system achieves self-improvement, which has long been considered a key feature of human-level artificial intelligence.
-At the same time, we will explain what consciousness is and why it is necessary to this system.
+Through an analysis of the runtime and learning mechanisms of the self-programming system, we will show how the system can fully interpret consciousness from both functional and phenomenal aspects.